hyunjimoon/tolzul/🌏world(amoon)/🤹🏼‍♂️atom(bit)/🧭atom(PCO🔃)/🧬webppl_gen_school/vikash_mansingkha.md

+2025-06-03
+- detail of math equation interpretation : economics > computational statistics > computational cognitive science
+- math to code/figure ratio:   economics > computational statistics > computational cognitive science
+- need to infer which phase (state) i'm in and since risk is a variable, progression of phase is not monotonic
+-

 2025-05-16
 Request: May I share biweekly progress updates with you as I rebuild my research approach?
 No feedback expected, though occasional guidance would be valuable.